 It seems simple, right?
 Take a shower and wash your hair daily.
 Wrong!
 Washing your hair may seem like a simple task, but you would be surprised how many people are doing it wrong.

 Washing your hair incorrectly can lead to scalp irritation, dandruff, and other scalp issues.
 How often someone decides to wash their hair is a personal choice, although a standard can be set according to one’s lifestyle and hair type.
-I wash my hair once every two weeks with shampoo and co-wash weekly just to refresh my strands.
+I wash my hair with shampoo once every two weeks and co-wash weekly just to refresh my strands.
 I can do that because of the products I use and my lifestyle, but that can change with changes in my habits too.
 Certain hair types and textures only require washing once a week, while others feel best when washed 2-3 times a week.

 Thick, coarse hair or tight curls and coils